AndrewUshakov000/ChatUI/README.md

 # ChatUI
-This project is my attempt to create a chat UI
+Studying how to create chat apps.